Assistly-Network/eui/README.md

 This is a SSR-compatible fork of the [@elastic/eui](https://github.com/elastic/eui) package

-This package is released as `@assistly-network/eui` and publicly available.
+This package is released as `@assistly-network/eui` and publicly available